Greeks in Turkey: Republic of Turkey

 In 1965 the Turkish government established on Imbros an open agricultural prison for Turkish mainland convicts; farming land was expropriated for this purpose.
 Greek Orthodox communal property was also expropriated and between 1960 and 1990 about 200 churches and chapels were reportedly destroyed.
 Many from the Greek community on the islands of Imbros and Tenedos responded to these acts by leaving.
 In addition, at the same year the first mosque was built in the island.
-It was named Fatih Camii (Conqueror's Mosque) and was built on an expropriated Greek Orthodox communal property at the capital of the island.
+It was named Fatih Camii (Conqueror's Mosque, after Mehmed II who conquered Constantinople and ended the Eastern Roman Empire) and was built on an expropriated Greek Orthodox communal property at the capital of the island.

 In 1991, Turkish authorities ended the military "forbidden zone" status on the island of Imbros.

 In 1992, Panimbrian Committee mentioned, that members of the Greek community are "considered by the authorities to be second class citizens" and that the local Greeks are afraid to express their feelings, to protest against certain actions of the authorities or the Turkish settlers, or even to allow anybody to make use of their names when they give some information referring to the violation of their rights, fearing the consequences which they will have to face from the Turkish authorities.
 The same year the Human Rights Watch report concluded that the Turkish government has denied the rights of the Greek community on Imbros and Tenedos in violation of the Lausanne Treaty and international human rights laws and agreements.

 In 1997, the Turkish state seized the Prinkipo Greek Orthodox Orphanage which had been forcefully closed in 1964.
 After many years of court battles, Turkey returned the property to the Greek community in 2012.

 In August 2002, a new law was passed by the Turkish parliament to protect the minorities rights, because of Turkey's EU candidacy.
 With this new law, it prevented the Turkish treasury from seizing community foundations properties.

 On 15 August 2010, a ritual was held for the Assumption of Mary at the Sumela Monastery after an 88 years old ban.
 This annual ritual continues, although it often sparks debate in Turkey for “keeping foreign traditions alive on the day Trabzon was captured by the Turks.”.